ZeroKnowledgefm/ZKJobs/README.md

 This position is full-time and starts on 01/06/2021 (flexible start date).
 We are looking for a software engineer to work on our Noir ZK-SNARK programming language and private smart contract framework.
 To learn more and apply, please contact hello@aztecprotocol.com

 * **Rust Developer @ Aleph Zero**
 This position is either full-time or part-time, starts ASAP.
 We're looking for developers for a project using MPC and ZK-SNARKs built with Rust and Substrate.
 Experience in MPC/Substrate not required.
-To learn more and apply, please contactcareers@alephzero.org
+To learn more and apply, please contact careers@alephzero.org

 * **Rust Developer @ Horizen Labs**
 This position is full-time and starts ASAP.
 Looking for a passionate Rust developer with min 2 years of experience.
 We offer a competitive salary, stock options and an amazing project.
 To learn more and apply, please contact maurizio@horizenlabs.io